Yui-H8/Datacamp/Python_Introduction to NumPy.md

 ```
 ---
 ### A smaller sudoku game
+NumPy data types, which emphasize speed, are more specific than Python data types, which emphasize flexibility.
+When working with large amounts of data in NumPy, it's good practice to check the data type and consider whether a smaller data type is large enough for your data, since smaller data types use less memory.

 1. Print the data type of the elements in sudoku_game.
 ```python
 # Print the data type of sudoku_game